SumoLogic/sumologic-documentation/blog-cse/2023-09-21-application-update.md

 With this release, Entity Groups can now use *any* attribute available in your inventory data - including non-normalized attributes.
 (Previously, only the `group` attribute was available.)
 Non-normalized attributes can be used by adding the `fields.` prefix.

 In addition, the release introduces the ability to auto-set schema tag values on matching Entities based on the value of a given inventory attribute.
-In this example, any user Entity that has a value for `location` in inventory data will have that value set in a tag (such as `location:Austin`).
+In this example, any user Entity that has a value for `location` in inventory data will have that value set in a tag (such as `Location:Austin`).

 <img src={useBaseUrl('img/release-notes/cse/enitty-group-inventory-enhancements.png')} alt="Entity Group Details Panel"/>